Hi there! Welcome to Legally Healthy Blonde.

 What you'll find on Legally Healthy Blonde

-Every recipe on this site will fit into a plant-based lifestyle.
-You'll find a lot of recipes involving pasta, lots of Instant Pot recipes, and I love creating dishes out of Asian flavors and Italian influences!
+Many of the recipes on this site will fit into a plant-based lifestyle.
+However, I like to make recipes that are representative of how I like to eat.
+This means you'll find a lot of recipes involving pasta, lots of Instant Pot recipes, and I love creating dishes out of Asian flavors and Italian influences!

 The recipes contain detailed step by instructions, along with step-by-step photos to ensure you have success in your own kitchen.
 My goal is to enable you to recreate all the recipes on this site, as well as learn a bit more about different cuisines and fun new plant-based ideas.